 The Chipset Features Setup Menu is used to modify the contents of the buffers in the chipset on the motherboard.
 Since the parameters of the buffers are closely related to hardware, if the setup is not correct or is false, the motherboard will become unstable or you will not be able to boot up.
-If you don't know the hardware very well, use default values (i.e. use the "Load Fail-Safe Defaults" or "Load Optimized Defaults" option).
+If you don't know the hardware very well, use default values (i.e. use the LOAD SETUP DEFAULTS option).